 Thinking about adding digital indicators to your truing stand but not ready to dive into visualization just yet?
 This post contains pointers to digital indicators you can add to your truing stand so visualization is an option when the time comes.

 Islandix Wheel Analytics interfaces with digital indicators that conform to the Mitutoyo Digimatic SPC standard.
-This entails the use of a special uplink cable (included with Wheel Analytics) and a signalling protocol for transmitting data on the wire.
-This means you can’t go wrong with Mitutoyo indicators but the market is served by compatible brands too.
+Data is read using a special uplink cable (two included with Wheel Analytics).
+You can’t go wrong with Mitutoyo indicators but the market is served by compatible brands too.

 The Mitutoyo 543 range is a great choice.
 543-5XX and 543-7XX models are my preference.
 You’ll see lots of options with different feature combinations depending on your preferences.
 Say, for example, you want to replace your Park Tool analog indicators with Mitutoyo 543.
 Look for a model with #4-48 UNF threads, which lets you re-use the nice #4-48-threaded indicator tips from your Park Tool kit.
 The Park Tool truing stand attaches indicators using a lug back so pick a Mitutoyo model with this feature (all model numbers except those ending in ‘B’).
 Compatible indicators for this specification include 543-506, 543-507, 543-783, 543-792, 543-793 and 543-796 among others.
 All Mitutoyo products are premium quality and the least expensive are perfectly suitable for driving visualizations.
 Finding a model below $200 USD is pretty easy, as low as $175 on a good day.